-Since the second midterm, the main topics we have covered have been: the real numbers, the embedding of the integers in the real numbers, the completeness of the real numbers, the existence of square roots, and cardinality.
+Since the second midterm, the main topics we have covered have been:

+- The division algorithm,

+- gcd's,

+- prime numbers,

+- arithmetic modulo n,

+- injectivity/surjectivity/bijectivity,

+- real numbers,

+- the embedding of the integers in the real numbers,

+- the completeness of the real numbers,

+- the existence of square roots,

+- the existence of binary expansions,

+- cardinality.

 You should know the key distinctions between the integers and the real numbers.
-What axioms do they have in common.
+What axioms do they have in common?
 What's true about the integers that's not true about $\mathbb{R}$ ?
 What about the other way around.